cschimezie-dot/cschimezie-dot.github.io/_posts/2026-07-06-dont-ghost-the-broker-borrower-fallout-prediction.md

 In commercial lending, lead volume alone is not enough.
 A company can receive many borrower applications, but if those borrowers do not pay, submit documents, or continue through the process, the sales team wastes time chasing weak leads.
 It was very frustrating for mortgage sales reps to not go home without a paycheck.

-The goal of this project was to build a borrower-fallout prediction model that helps Noble Equity distinguish serious borrowers from those more likely to drop out.
+The goal of this project was to build a borrower-fallout prediction model that helps Noble Equity distinguish serious borrowers from those more likely to drop out, and to develop a user-friendly web application so stakeholders and clients can use and vet borrowers in their free time, saving the tech headaches and the time required to open a computer.

 In simple terms, the model helps answer: